sigsith/makerspace_ios/README.md

   - Shift+CMD+B OR Menubar -> File -> Build Settings
     - Select iOS platform, click Switch Platform, and install tools if not already
     - Click on Build and Run, select a build directory of your choice
-    - It should now build and redirect you to XCode
+    - It should now build and redirect you to Xcode
-  - In your XCode, it should display one error related to the developer profile
+  - In your Xcode, it should display one error related to the developer profile
     - Resolve the error by logging into your developer account
-    - Now the XCode should build
+    - Now the Xcode should build
   - Unlock your device.
 It should now open the build for you.